Icyrockton/FVA/README.md

 ```

 ### Result
 We compared the performance with the other four baselines, average performance is reported in the following table.
+If you want to see more detailed result, see the paper.

 **_average performance_**